 5. A framed photo of the alumnus/a, their major and graduation year, and career biography, will be mounted on the SIU Distinguished Alumni Wall in the Alumni Lounge of the Student Recreation Center.

-6. Nominations will be accepted on a continual basis.
+6. Nominations will be accepted from October 7 - December 15.
 Official nomination forms can be found on the Association’s website.
-If necessary, the form may be printed and sent to the SIU Alumni Association Office, Colyer Hall, to the attention of the Director of Corporate Relations.
+If necessary, the form may be printed and sent to the SIU Alumni Association Office, Woody Hall, to the attention of Director of Constituent and College Relations.

 7. Only those nominations following the nomination protocol and format will be considered.

 8. Nominees will remain on the list for a maximum of three (3) years before being removed.
 However, they can be re-nominated.